For more advice on fun stuff to do with your kids, from ridiculously overqualified experts, check out the rest of our 940 Weekends.

 Jenga: Use Your Arm As A Brace

 “There are remarkably few rules in Jenga,” says Whipple: You can’t take a block from the top row, and pieces shouldn’t touch the table, so no flicking.
 And you can only use one hand.
 That’s it.
 Everything else is fair game (or unfair game, as it were).
-That’s why, regardless of how cheater accusations are thrown around, you can always use these 2 techniques:
+That’s why, regardless of how cheater accusations are thrown around, you can always use these two techniques:

 - Place your elbow on the table and brace your forearm against the tower to support it like human scaffolding.
 Now, with your arm preventing the tower from toppling, pull the pieces toward you.